 Texas - damn straight, Missie, a 10X besides.
 Mean's it's tall and hard, and can't be blocked no more.
 It's straw, like a working man would wear, but some kinda resin coating to stand up to the weather and it fits good and snug so it won't blow off in the wind.
 Bob's gotta 4X, far more pliable, it gives with the wind and rain and it's shape can be shifted to almost any form.

 I pointed to the crow's feather tucked in mine, molted from one of those ghetto crows where I come from, found in the alley by my front door just before I started this journey, and I told him how they sometimes talk to me in their guttural city voices.
 Trying to warn me, I thought, or, maybe, encourage?
 He looked at it for a time, and said it was medicine - it can cure cancer.
-I figure that's a good thing, 'cause I've been smokin' a lot lately, you know.
+I figure that's a good thing, 'cause I've been smokin' a lot more lately, you know.

-a hawk moth sips
+a hawk moth takes

-oil in the Bakken
+shale in the Bakken